StartfundInc/erc-refundable-token-standard/proposal-refundable-token-erc-2000.md

     /// @notice simple query to return simple description of compliance.
-    /// @dev must implemented in Escrow-Contract and optional for other contracts. function escrowComplianceDescription() external view returns (string);
+    /// @dev must be implemented in Escrow-Contract and optional for other contracts. function escrowComplianceDescription() external view returns (string);

     /// simple query to return string based on error code. if code is zero, return can be 'success'
-    /// @dev must implemented in Escrow-Contract and optional for other contracts. function escrowErrorCodeDescription(uint32 _code) external view returns (string);
+    /// @dev must be implemented in Escrow-Contract and optional for other contracts. function escrowErrorCodeDescription(uint32 _code) external view returns (string);